hungngodev/TripSync/README.md

 ## ✨ Features

-- **Personalized Suggestions**: Leveraging OpenAI API to recommend destinations tailored to group preferences.
+- **Personalized Suggestions**: Leveraging SerpAPI to recommend destinations tailored to group preferences and user query.
 - **Cross-Platform App**: Built with Flutter for a seamless experience on iOS and Android.
 - **Interactive Backend**: Powered by Django for robust and scalable backend support.